Wayne Shorter

-Wayne Shorter (August 25, 1933 – March 2, 2023) was an American jazz saxophonist and composer.
-Shorter came to prominence in the late 1950s as a member of, and eventually primary composer for Art Blakey's Jazz Messengers.
-In the 1960s, he joined Miles Davis's Second Great Quintet, and then co-founded the jazz fusion band Weather Report.
+Wayne Shorter (August 25, 1933 – March 2, 2023) was an American jazz saxophonist, composer and bandleader.
+Shorter came to mainstream prominence in 1959 upon joining Art Blakey's Jazz Messengers, for whom he eventually became the primary composer.
+In 1964 he joined Miles Davis' Second Great Quintet, and then co-founded the jazz fusion band Weather Report in 1970.
 He recorded more than 20 albums as a bandleader.

-Many Shorter compositions have become jazz standards, and his music has earned worldwide recognition, critical praise, and commendation.
-Shorter won 12 Grammy Awards.
-He was acclaimed for his mastery of the soprano saxophone since switching his focus from the tenor in the late 1960s and beginning an extended reign in 1970 as DownBeat's annual poll-winner on that instrument, winning the critics' poll for 10 consecutive years and the readers' for 18.
+Many Shorter compositions have become jazz standards.
+His music earned worldwide recognition, critical praise, universal commendation, and 12 Grammy Awards.
+He was acclaimed for his mastery of the soprano saxophone since switching his focus from the tenor in the late 1960s, and began an extended reign in 1970 as DownBeat's annual poll-winner on that instrument, winning the critics' poll for 10 consecutive years and the readers' for 18.
 The New York Times music critic Ben Ratliff described Shorter in 2008 as "probably jazz's greatest living small-group composer and a contender for greatest living improviser".
 In 2017, he was awarded the Polar Music Prize.

 Early life and education

-Wayne Shorter was born in Newark, New Jersey; the son of Louise and Joseph Shorter, he graduated from Newark Arts High School in 1952.
-He loved comic books and science fiction growing up, as well as music and was encouraged by his parents to take clarinet lessons at age 16 and later switched to tenor saxophone prior to enrolling at New York University in 1952.
+Wayne Shorter was born in Newark, New Jersey, the son of Louise and Joseph Shorter.
+He graduated from Newark Arts High School in 1952.
+He loved comic books and science fiction as well as music while growing up.
+Shorter began taking clarinet lessons at age 16, encouraged by his parents, and later switched to tenor saxophone before enrolling at New York University in 1952.
 His older brother Alan played alto saxophone before switching to the trumpet in college.
 While in high school, Wayne also performed with the Nat Phipps Band in Newark.
-After graduating from New York University with a degree in music education in 1956, Shorter spent two years in the U.S. Army, during which time he played briefly with Horace Silver.
+After graduating from NYU with a degree in music education in 1956, Shorter spent two years in the U.S. Army, during which time he played briefly with Horace Silver.
 After his discharge, he played with Maynard Ferguson.
-In his youth Shorter had acquired the nickname "Mr. Gone", which later became an album title for Weather Report.
+In his youth, Shorter had acquired the nickname "Mr. Gone", which later became an album title for Weather Report.

 Career

 His early influences include Sonny Rollins, John Coltrane and Coleman Hawkins.
 In 1959, Shorter joined Art Blakey's Jazz Messengers where he stayed for four years, eventually becoming musical director and composing pieces for the band.
 Together they toured the US, Japan, and Europe, recording several albums.
-During this time Shorter "established himself as one of the most gifted of the young saxophonists" and received international acknowledgment.
+During this time, Shorter "established himself as one of the most gifted of the young saxophonists" and received international acknowledgment.